Chicago Wrongful Death Attorney

 Anytime someone is killed due to the negligent, careless, or intentional actions of another, the deceased person’s family has the right to recover compensation that the deceased would have been entitled to how they lived as well, as well as compensation for their own losses caused by the death.

-At Seidman, Margulis & Fairman, LLP, we regularly help families of victims who have passed due to the following:
+At Seidman, Margulis & Fairman, LLP, our Chicago wrongful death lawyers regularly help families of victims who have passed due to the following:

 - Car accidents